Vital-Fernandez/lime/docs/source/tutorials/6_IFU_fittings.rst

     The ``try:... except:`` syntax in the code above is a mechanism for `Python error handling <https://docs.python.org/3/tutorial/errors.html>`_.
     This means that if a computational error occurs in the ``fit_from_wavelengths`` the algorithm will continue to work.
 In the current beta version, :math:`\textsc{LiMe}` can only detect/handle a few errors.
-Consequently, once the user has confirmed that their scripts work in a many spectra, this syntax can avoid avoid abrupt stops in large data set analysis from a single line measurement error.
+Consequently, once the user has confirmed that their scripts work in an small sample, this syntax can be used to avoid abrupt stops in large data set analysis from a single line measurement error.

 Once the lines have been measured we could save them into a *.fits* extension.
 However, in large data sets appending